 Tooth loss is an extremely common issue that millions of Americans suffer from every year.
 As you grow older, various issues like natural wear and tear and dental disease weaken your teeth, which makes them more susceptible to tooth loss.
 You may also have to get tooth extractions done to deal with various issues.

 Dental implants are metallic frameworks or posts that the dentist lodges into the jawbone just under the gums of the missing tooth.
 This metallic framework, usually made of titanium, acts as the tooth’s root and becomes a part of your body.
 The dentist then uses the post to plant a dental crown or dental bridge.
 This is the most effective and stable means of permanent tooth replacement.
-Contact our team to discover the advantages of these prosthetics.
+Contact our team to discover the amazing advantages of dental implants in Clute.

 Dental implants are small, thin posts that are made to be placed in the jawbone so that they can act as artificial tooth roots.
 They’re shaped like screws, and they’re made out of biocompatible materials like titanium and zirconia.
 Once an implant post is in your jaw, a process called osseointegration takes place.
 This is where the post essentially fuses with the surrounding bone, ensuring that your new teeth will always stay in place and will have chewing strength comparable to natural teeth.